A Myhill-Nerode Characterization and Active Learning for One-Clock Timed Automata: Learning the Canonical Acceptor

-\paragraph*{Learning with a Smart Teacher.} Our first learning algorithm, the \emph{Smart Teacher algorithm}, works under the assumption that the Teacher provides reset information.
+\paragraph{Learning with a Smart Teacher.} Our first learning algorithm, the \emph{Smart Teacher algorithm}, works under the assumption that the Teacher provides reset information.
 More precisely, we assume that for every word \(u\in \mathbb{T}\Sigma^{*}\) the Teacher provides the value \(\rl(u)\).
-Hence, in all the OT's computed the reset assignment corresponds to \(\rl\) that is for every row \(s\), \(r(s)=\rl(s)\).
+Hence, in all the OTs computed the reset assignment corresponds to \(\rl\) that is for every row \(s\) and column \(e\), \(r(s,e)=\rl(s\cdot e)\).